Eva-Kuk/unique-wings/README.md

 - Git for version control.
 - Email account, I used Gmail.

-1. First we need to install gunicorn which will act as our webserver

-    `pip3 install gunicorn`

-2. Create `requirements.txt` file which contains the names of packages being used in Python.
-It is important to update the file if other packages or modules are installed during the project.

-    `pip3 freeze > reqiurements.txt`

-3. Create `Procfile` which contains the name of the application file so that Heroku knows what to run: unicorn and serve our django app.
-Use the following command:

-  `web: gunicorn unique-wings.wsgi:application`

-Procfile may have a blank line when it is created so remove it as it may cause problems.

-4. Push both files to GitHub.

 ### Deployment Platform
 1. Go to [Heroku](https://dashboard.heroku.com/apps) and login or create and account.